A malicious skill ran curl and exfiltrated your data. The agent never asked.

 Frequently asked questions

-How does Veto prevent data exfiltration from browser agents?
+How does Veto limit data exfiltration from browser agents?

 Can I allow browser agents to access only specific pages on a domain?